phantooom/daos/src/vos/README.md

 The value of the object index table points to the location of the respective object structure.
 The value in case of the epoch index points to the object ID updated in that epoch.

-Objects can be either a key-value index data structure, byte-array index data structure, or a document store.
+Objects can be either a key-value index data structure or a byte-array index data structure.
 The type of object is identified from the object ID.
-A document store supports creation of a KV index with two-levels of keys, wherein the value can be either an atomic value or a byte-array value.
-Document stores is VOS is discussed in the previous <a href="#74">section</a>.

 VOS also maintains an index for container handle cookies.
 These cookies are created by DAOS-M to uniquely identify I/O from different process groups accessing container objects.